 Provides the administrator with the ability to recover a failed administrative node using a manual failover procedure.
-For more information, see Manually promoting the replica administrative node on page 166.
+For more information, see Manually promoting the replica administrative node.

 The Engine Nodes

 Handle incoming client requests and evaluate policy decisions based on the configuration replicated from the administrative node.